Center on Integrated Health Care and Self-Directed Recovery

 Blended Telehealth Patient Navigation

-This project is designing an innovative blended telehealth navigator intervention that combines the evidence-based practices of patient navigation and telemedicine.
-A randomized controlled trial study is testing the intervention working with study partners from IIT's Chicago Health Disparities Center, Thresholds, Howard Brown Health, and Heartland Health Centers.
+This project designed and tested an innovative blended telehealth navigator intervention that combines the evidence-based practices of patient navigation and telemedicine.
+A randomized controlled trial study tested the intervention working with study partners from IIT's Chicago Health Disparities Center, and Thresholds.

 Our Ongoing Research Studies